Dimitri M Dimitri M is offline

 - Power Tools

-- Routers: Trend T11, DW 621K(european); Bosch GKF600 with both bases.
-Drills (AEG - overworked, Bosch GSB16RE), radial arm saw (DeWalt 720 - a hero of all times), table saw (chinese - not worth the money), jigsaw (the big one from Bosch), electric plane (Parkside, a brand marketed by German supermarkets Lidl), belt sander (Hitachi - proved to be VERY good), sabre saw(Parkside - Lidl), the big random orbit sander of Bosch - updating the list slowly, be patient - it is extremely boring to go find what model that old carcass is ???
+- Routers: Trend T11 (what a waste, a huge machine with wobbly handles!), DW 621K(european) - my gem, it will even dance on sand and rocks when necessary; Bosch GKF600 with both bases - good, but very noisy and no speed control.
+Bosch GOF 600 (ancient but fearless).
+Drills (AEG - overworked, Bosch GSB16RE), radial arm saw (DeWalt 720 - a hero of all times that will also rip very well), table saw (chinese - not worth the money), jigsaw (the big one from Bosch), electric plane (Parkside, a brand marketed by German supermarkets Lidl), belt sander (Hitachi - proved to be VERY good), sabre saw(Parkside - Lidl), the big random orbit sander of Bosch - updating the list slowly, be patient - it is extremely boring to go find what model that old carcass is ???
 I like old, overworked, but sturdy tools - they are to do the job, not to spend my weekends polishing them!! recently, I found out that I will not live for 100 years and bought some rather good power tools to enjoy them while I can.

-We have a saying in Greece, "the bad craftsman blames his tools" - I added anothe line to it: "the good craftsman does not rely on bad tools".
+We have a saying in Greece, "the bad craftsman blames his tools" - I added another line to it: "the good craftsman does not rely on bad tools".

 - My Shop

 My workshop is the most untidy place in the known world (excluding my study room)!
-Its main purpose is to allow some space for all unfinished projects that have accumulated over the years, and to permit some manoeuvrability in order to finish at least some of the tasks!
+Its main purpose is to allow some space for all unfinished projects that have accumulated over the years, and yet permit some maneuverability in order to finish at least some of them!

 - Woodworker Information